XLiaovo/FSD-Bot-Socket-Go-Version/README.md

 This repository contains the Golang version of the FSD-Bot-Socket program.
 Build and run the program to start monitoring flight simulation activities.

+## Features

+- **Real-time Monitoring**: The program establishes a connection to the FSD server and monitors activities such as ATC controllers and pilots logging in and out.

+- **Interactive Responses**: Based on server messages, you can implement custom functionality when an ATC controller or pilot goes online or offline.
+This makes it a versatile tool for managing flight simulation sessions.

 ## Dependencies

 Before building the program, make sure you have the required Go modules installed: